SymbolixAU/h3r/README.md

 # [1] "81be7ffffffffff" "8ebe6356311035f"
 ```

+Most of the [H3 API](https://h3geo.org/docs/api/indexing) is included in
+this package as R functions.
+The only exceptions are

+- stringToH3
+- h3ToString
+- gridDisksUnsafe
+- cellToChildrenSize
+- uncompactCellsSize
+- maxPolygonToCellsSize
+- cellsToLinkedMultipolygon
+- destroyLInkedMultiPolygon

+However, these should all be accessible through the C API

 ## Design Choices

 - There is no `h3` class, or nice printing, or any fancy sugar-coating